i191217/TensorFlow-Real-Time-Object-Detection/README.md

 # TensorFlow-Real-Time-Object-Detection
+Loading a suitable model from TensorFlow 2 Detection Model Zoo.

+Detecting multiple objects in images and real-time input video stream.

-Real-time Object detection on Images and Videos using models such as EfficientDet, SSD MobileNet and FasterRCNN.
+Performing object detection with models such as EfficientDet, SSD MobileNet and FasterRCNN.